tidepodravioli/elex4699forklift/tiva/README.md

 There are also three kinds of data that can be sent/requested: DIGITAL(0), ANALOG(1), and SERVO(2).
 These are differentiated from each other since each command takes different ranged values for the data.
 Digital signals only send/receive a 0 or 1, analog signals 0 to 255, and servo signals from 0 to 180.
 Commands expect that the following data argument is also formatted in the same way.

 ### Glossary of channels
-Channels are not commutable, in that channel 0 in digital may not be channel 1 in analog.
+Channels are not commutable, meaning that channel 0 in digital may not be channel 0 in analog.
 This allows us to keep devices on different pins from receiving signals that may be outside of what they're expecting.
 Below is a glossary of each channel available for each data type:

 | # | Digital (0) | Analog (1) | Servo (2) |
 |---|-------------|------------|-----------|